Flack27/Runeterra/2 - Locations/Noxus/Stonewall/Stonewall Dungeon/3 - Docks.md

 The dock boards groan under your feet as you approach.
 The ship burns slowly, flames licking up the mainmast.
 Smoke churns across the pier in thick coils, carrying the smell of tar and something worse.
 Bodies lie scattered on the dock planks.
 Sailors.

-Then you hear it—muffled, desperate, coming from the ship itself: "Help!
-For the love of the Bearded Lady, is someone there?
-HELP ME!"
+Then you hear it—muffled, desperate, coming from the ship itself: "Hello?!
+Please tell me you're not more of those purple-blooded horrors!
+I've had my fill of surprises today!"

 The voice comes from the captain's cabin at the stern.
 The door is barricaded from the outside, jammed shut by a fallen beam that collapsed across it.

 If the party gets close enough to see inside through the broken porthole or calls out, Amos responds:

-_"The door's jammed—beam fell across it when those bastards hit the rigging!
-My arm's torn up bad, I can't force it open.
-There's more of these things out there, I can hear them!"_
+"The door's jammed — beam fell when those things hit the rigging.
+My arm's torn up bad, can't force it myself.
+And I can hear more of the bastards out there!"

 **Creatures:**